-If on June 11, 2012, your shares were registered directly in your name with our transfer agent, Computershare Shareowner Services LLC, then you are a stockholder of record.
+If on June 9, 2014, your shares were registered directly in your name with our transfer agent, Computershare, Inc., then you are a stockholder of record.
 As a stockholder of record, you may vote in person at the meeting or vote by proxy.
-Whether or not you plan to attend the meeting, we urge you to fill out and return the enclosed proxy card or vote by proxy over the telephone or through the Internet as instructed below to ensure your vote is counted.
+Whether or not you plan to attend the meeting, we urge you to fill out and return the enclosed proxy card or vote by proxy over the telephone or through the Internet, as instructed below, to ensure your vote is counted.

-Beneficial Owner: Shares Registered in the Name of a Broker or Bank
+Beneficial Owner: Shares Registered in the Name of a Brokerage Firm

-If on June 11, 2012, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer, or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
-The organization holding your account and shares is considered to be the stockholder of record for purposes of voting at the annual meeting.
-As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
+If on June 9, 2014, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer, or other similar organization (a "Brokerage Firm"), then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
+The Brokerage Firm holding your account and shares is considered to be the stockholder of record for purposes of voting at the annual meeting.
+As a beneficial owner, you have the right to direct your Brokerage Firm regarding how to vote the shares in your account.
 You are also invited to attend the annual meeting.
-However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your broker or other agent.
+However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your Brokerage Firm.